+"Contribution and expenditure" shall not include activity sponsored and funded by a political party that meets the definition of "political party" under Ark.
+Code Ann. § 7-1-101 or the requirements of Ark.
+Code Ann. § 7-7-205 to promote its candidates or nominees through events such as dinners, luncheons, rallies, or similar gatherings and shall not include nonpartisan activity designed to encourage individuals to register to vote or to vote or any communication by any membership organization to its members or stockholders if the membership organization or corporation is not organized primarily for the purpose of influencing the nomination for election or election of any candidate.4

-- (d) "Carryover funds" means the amount of campaign funds retained from the last election by the candidate for future use but not to exceed the annual salary, excluding expense allowances, set by Arkansas law for the office sought.4 - (e) "County political party committee" means a person that is organized at the county level for the purpose of supporting its affiliate party and making contributions; is recognized by an organized political party, as defined in Ark.
+- (d) "Carryover funds" means the amount of campaign funds retained from the last election by the candidate for future use but not to exceed the annual salary, excluding expense allowances, set by Arkansas law for the office sought.5 - (e) "County political party committee" means a person that is organized at the county level for the purpose of supporting its affiliate party and making contributions; is recognized by an organized political party, as defined in Ark.
 Code Ann. § 7-1-101, as being affiliated with that political party; receives contributions from one (1) or more persons in order to make contributions to candidates, ballot question committees, legislative question committees, political parties, political action committees, or other county political party committees; does not accept any contribution or cumulative contributions in excess of five thousand dollars (\$5,000) from any person in any calendar year; and registers pursuant to Ark.
-Code Ann. § 7-6-226 prior to making contributions.5

-- (f) "Election" means each election to be held to nominate or elect a candidate to any public office, including school elections.
-For the purposes of these rules, a preferential primary election, a runoff election, a special election, and a general election shall each constitute a separate election.6 - (g) "Expenditure" means a purchase, payment, distribution, gift, loan, or advance of money or anything of value, and a contract, promise, or agreement to make an expenditure, made for the purpose of influencing the nomination or election of any candidate.7 - (h) "Exploratory committee" means a person who receives contributions which are held to be transferred to the campaign of a single candidate in an election.

-"Exploratory committee" shall not include an organized political party as defined in Ark.
-Code Ann. § 7-1-101 or the candidate's own campaign committee.8 For a more detailed description of an "exploratory committee" and its duties, see §§ 251-252 herein.
+Code Ann. § 7-6-226 prior to making contributions.6 - (f) "Election" means each election to be held to nominate or elect a candidate to any public office, including school elections.
+For the purposes of these rules, a preferential primary election, a runoff election, a special election, and a general election shall each constitute a separate election.7 - "Expenditure" means a purchase, payment, distribution, gift, loan, or advance of money or anything of value, and a contract, promise, or agreement to make an expenditure, made for the purpose of influencing the nomination or election of any candidate.8 "Contribution and expenditure" shall not include activity sponsored and funded by a political party that meets the definition of "political party" under Ark.
+Code Ann. § 7-1-101 or the requirements of Ark.
+Code Ann. § 7-7-205 to promote its candidates or nominees through events such as dinners, luncheons, rallies, or similar gatherings and shall not include nonpartisan activity designed to encourage individuals to register to vote or to vote or any communication by any membership organization to its members or stockholders if the membership organization or corporation is not organized primarily for the purpose of influencing the nomination for election or election of any candidate.9 - (h) "Exploratory committee" means a person who receives contributions which are held to be transferred to the campaign of a single candidate in an election. - "Exploratory committee" shall not include: (1) a political party that meets the definition of a political party under Ark.
+Code Ann. § 7-1-101 or the requirements of Ark.
+Code Ann. § 7-7-205; or (2) the candidate's own campaign committee.
+To ra more detailed description of an "exploratory committee" and its duties, see §§ 251-252 herein. - (i) "Fair market value" means the price the good or service would bring between a willing seller and a willing buyer in the open market after negotiations.
+See Minerva Enterprises, Inc. v.
+Howlett, 308 Ark.
+291, 824 S.W.2d 377 (1992).